sauro28/sauro28/README.md

 Read this in other languages: [Italian](https://github.com/sauro28/sauro28/blob/main/ReadMe.it.md)

-# Certificazioni/Corsi
+# Certifications/Courses

-### Software Sicuro e Tutela della Privacy<br/>
+### Secure Software and Privacy Protection<br/>
-Progettazione di Software Sicuro ed orientato alla privacy
+Design of secure and privacy-oriented software
 - Dott.ssa Vita Santa Barletta (Dipartimento di Informatica Bari).

-### Blockchain: una tecnologia innovativa e rivoluzionaria al servizio dei comportamenti etici, trasparenti e responsabili
+### Blockchain: an innovative and revolutionary technology at the service of ethical, transparent and responsible behaviour